Director, Political-Security Affairs and Deputy Director, Washington, D.C.

 Elina Noor is Director, Political-Security Affairs and Deputy Director, Washington, D.C.
 Office at the Asia Society Policy Institute.
 A native of Malaysia, Elina’s work focuses on security developments in Southeast Asia, global governance and technology, and preventing/countering violent extremism.

 Previously, Elina was Associate Professor at the Daniel K. Inouye Asia-Pacific Center for Security Studies.
 Prior to that, she was Director, Foreign Policy and Security Studies at the Institute of Strategic and International Studies Malaysia.
-While there, she also served as the Secretary of the Council for Security Cooperation in the Asia Pacific, a 21-member Track Two regional security network.
+She was also formerly with the Brookings Institution’s Project on U.S. Relations with the Islamic World.
 Between 2017 and 2019, Elina was a member of the Global Commission on the Stability of Cyberspace.
-She is also on the United Nations Office of Disarmament Affairs’ roster of experts, supporting efforts to build member states’ cyber-related capacity.
+She currently serves on the ICRC’s Global Advisory Board on digital threats during conflict.

 Elina read law at Oxford University.
 She obtained an LL.M (Public International Law) from The London School of Economics and Political Science, University of London, graduating with distinction at the top of her class.
 A recipient of the Perdana (Malaysian Prime Minister’s) Fellowship, she also holds an MA in Security Studies from Georgetown University where she was a Women in International Security Scholar.